ppresto/aws-consul-arch/quickstart/2hcp-2eks-2ec2/README.md

 ## Configure Mesh Defaults
 If you deployed fake-service above then skip to the next section.
 If you didn't deploy the fake-service above then you need to configure the mesh defaults for both HCP Consul clusters.
 The mesh defaults can only be configured in HCP Consul's default partition.
 This configuration controls how Consul Partitions will communicate across regions (aka: HCP Consul data centers).
 Configure the mesh defaults to only allow partitions to communicate through their local mesh gateways for a more secure design.
 Configure both EKS clusters the same.
 ```
-cd ../../.. #Go to the base of the repo
 #us-west-2 EKS cluster
 kubectl config use-context usw2-app1
 kubectl apply -f examples/apps-peer-server-def-def/fake-service/westus2/init-consul-config/mesh.yaml